klaudhaus/lit-up/README.md

 ### Web Components

-If you identify a generic component that is commonly reused across different projects, it is a good candidate to be implmented as a Web Component, using a library such as `lit-element`.
-Whilst Web Component development is outside of the scope of this document, using Web Components within `lit-up` apps (or indeed any `lit-html` template) is as easy as referencing the appropriate tag name and setting its attributes, properties and event handlers accordingly.
+If you identify a generic component that is commonly reused across different projects, it is a good candidate to be implemented as a Web Component, using a library such as `lit-element`.
+Whilst Web Component development is outside of the scope of this document, using Web Components within `lit-up` apps (or indeed any `lit-html` template) is as easy as referencing the appropriate tag name and setting its attributes, properties and event handlers (using `up`) accordingly.

 ### Application fragments without Web Components